Unity-Technologies/com.unity.cinemachine/com.unity.cinemachine/Documentation~/CinemachineConfiner2D.md

 - when the input polygon’s points change,
 - when the input polygon is non-uniformly scaled.

 In these cases, for efficiency reasons, Cinemachine does not automatically regenerate the inner polygon.
 The client needs to call the InvalidateBoundingShapeCache() method to trigger the recalculation.
-You can do this from;
+You can do this from:

 - the script by calling InvalidateCache, or
 - the component inspector; to do so, press the **Invalidate Bounding Shape Cache** button.